digitaltrails/ddcutil-service/README.md

 ### Installing the DdcutilService dbus-daemon service file

+#### Installation via Makefile

+Check the install PREFIX in the `Makefile` and make any changes required for your circumstances, and issue `make install` or `sudo make install` as appropriate.

+#### Manual installation steps

-Follow these steps to install a dbus-daemon service file for auto-starting and auto-restarting the service:
+Manual steps for installing a dbus-daemon service file for auto-starting and auto-restarting the service are as follows:

-1. Edit `com.ddcutil.DdcutilService.service` and set the Exec location of the server executable (can be annywhere).
+1. Edit `com.ddcutil.DdcutilService.service` and set the Exec location of the server executable (can be anywhere).
 2. Install to: `/usr/share/dbus-1/services/com.ddutil.DdcutilService.service`
    Or maybe to: `$HOME/.local/share/dbus-1/services/com.ddutil.DdcutilService.service`
 3. Install the executable at the location specified.
 4. Logout and login to a new session.
 5. Check service is available (use d-feet or any other test program).

-Installing this file is optional, the server executable can manually started without this file being installed.
+Installing the service file is optional.
+The service file enables autostart of the service by `dbus-daemon`.
+The server executable can be manually started without the service file being installed.